 September 18th.-We had a very long ride this day.
 At the twelfth posta, which is seven leagues south of the Rio Salado, we came to the first estancia with cattle and white women.
 Afterwards we had to ride for many miles through a country flooded with water above our horses' knees.
 By crossing the stirrups, and riding Arab-like with our legs bent up, we contrived to keep tolerably dry.
-It was nearly dark when we arrived at the Salado; the stream was deep, and about forty yards wide; in summer, however, its bed becomes almost dry, and the little remaining water nearly as salt as that of the sea.
+It was nearly dark when we arrived at the Salade; the stream was deep, and about forty yards wide; in summer, however, its bed becomes almost dry, and the little remaining water nearly as salt as that of the sea.
 We slept at one of the great estancias of General Rosas.
 It was fortified, and of such an extent, that arriving in the dark I thought it was a town and fortress.
 In the morning we saw immense herds of cattle, the general here having seventy-four square leagues of land.
 Formerly nearly three hundred men were employed about this estate, and they defied all the attacks of the Indians.

 September 19th.-Passed the Guardia del Monte.
 This is a nice scattered little town, with many gardens, full of peach and quince trees.
 The plain here looked like that around Buenos Ayres; the turf being short and bright green, with beds of clover and thistles, and with bizcacha holes.
 I was very much struck with the marked change in the aspect of the country after having crossed the Salado.
-From a coarse herbage we pass on to a carpet of fine green verdure.
+From a coarse herbage we passed on to a carpet of fine green verdure.
 I at first attributed this to some change in the nature of the soil, but the inhabitants assured me that here, as well as in Banda Oriental, where there is as great a difference between the country around Monte Video and the thinly-inhabited savannahs of Colonia, the whole was to be attributed to the manuring and grazing of the cattle.
-Exactly the same fact has been observed in the prairies of North America, where coarse grass, between five and six feet high, when grazed by cattle, changes into common pasture land.
-I am not botanist enough to say whether the change here is owing to the introduction of new species, to the altered growth of the same, or to a difference in their proportional numbers.
-Azara has also observed with astonishment this change: he is likewise much perplexed by the immediate appearance of plants not occurring in the neighbourhood, on the borders of any track that leads to a newly-constructed hovel.
-In another part he says, "ces chevaux (sauvages) ont la manie de préférer les chemins, et le bord des routes pour déposer leurs excrémens, dont on trouve des monceaux dans ces endroits."
-Does this not partly explain the circumstance?
-We thus have lines of richly-manured land serving as channels of communication across wide districts.
+Exactly the same fact has been observed in the prairies of

-^{} See Mr. Atwater's account of the Prairies, in Silliman's 'N. A. Journal," vol. i., p.
+See Mr. Atwater's "Account of the Prairies," in Silliman's N. A. Journal, vol. i., p.
 117.